 A debt settlement program is typically an assisted program for debt relief.
-A debt settlement program works with you to help you find ways to save money to offer your creditors a lump sum payout to settle your debt for less than you owe.
-Once the agreed amount is paid per the agreement, the creditor or debt collector removes the remaining balance and your account is then determined paid in full.
+A debt settlement program will work with you to help you find ways to save money to offer the creditors a lump sum payout to settle your debt for less than you owe.
+Once the agreed amount is paid per the agreement, the creditor or debt collector will remove the remaining balance and your account will then be determined paid in full.

 How a debt settlement program works

-Debt discovery and evaluation – Usually this program starts with the discovery phase.
-During this initial first interaction, you will explain your situation, your debts, and income.
-During this period, your debt settlement company will help you determine if you are a good candidate for the debt settlement program by running a credit report so there is a clear picture of your financial situation.
+Usually this program starts with the discovery phase.
+During this initial first interaction, you will explain your situation, your debts, and your income.
+During this period, your debt settlement company will help you determine if you are a good candidate for the debt settlement program.
+They will run a credit report for a clear picture of your financial situation.

-During this process, once you have determined this is the solution for you, you and your financial counselor will determine what debts you should include in the settlement program.
+If you decide to proceed with the debt settlement program, you and your financial counselor will determine what debts you should include in the settlement program.
 While you do not have to include all of your debts, you should be ready to list the main ones that are either delinquent, in charge-off, or collections.
-Keep in mind you should eliminate your current debt or accounts that you would want to use in the future.
+Keep in mind, you should eliminate your current debt or accounts that you would want to use in the future.

 Types of debt you can include in a debt settlement program